-If not framed with STX and ETX characters, can still have data formatted after this period.
+If not framed with STX ETX can still have data formatted after this period.

 Clearing time (direct mode) (ms):

 This parameter defines the clearing time in milliseconds that an X.25 call will be left "open" after receiving a response from the host.
 Each response from the host resets this timer.